lizzy596/Node_Server_Deconstructed/README.md

 AND---the server isnt completely crashed

-With No Error Handling when console.log a null task value the app will completey crash, on the client you will not get any http response code and the error will simplete be an axios error called network error
+With No Error Handling when you attempt to console.log a null task value the app will completey crash, on the client you will not get any http response code and the error will simply be an axios error called network error

 From axios: message: "Network Error", name: "AxiosError", code: "ERR_NETWORK"